jeanleopoldo/str8tsProlog/README.md

 ## Issues
 - there still needs to be implemented a function that sorts a list.
 This is needed to check if a list contains elements that forms a sequence, i.e., given a list L = [3,5,4], to check if L has sequential elements

+## Output
+- the result will be shown in the console of wherever you are executing